-Requirements to launch a Groovy script in ENA
+Requirements to launch a Groovy script in Entuity

 How do I run a Groovy script from the Entuity server?